coopeeo/curseforge-to-modrinth/README.md

 ## Usage

-`curseforge-to-modrinth <manifest.html>`
+`curseforge-to-modrinth <modlist.html>`

 See [below]() for more options

 ## About

-This tool takes a manifest file from a CurseForge modpack and lists all mods in the pack that are available on [Modrinth](https://modrinth.com/)
+This tool takes a modlist file from a CurseForge modpack and lists all mods in the pack that are available on [Modrinth](https://modrinth.com/)

 ### Motivation